Risk: Expected values

 In statistical decision theory, the risk function is defined as the expected value of a given loss function as a function of the decision rule used to make decisions in the face of uncertainty.

 A disadvantage of defining risk as the product of impact and probability is that it presumes, unrealistically, that decision-makers are risk-neutral.
 A risk-neutral person's utility is proportional to the expected value of the payoff.
 For example, a risk-neutral person would consider 20% chance of winning $1 million exactly as desirable as getting a certain $200,000.
 However, most decision-makers are not actually risk-neutral and would not consider these equivalent choices.

-Volatility

-In finance, volatility is the degree of variation of a trading price over time, usually measured by the standard deviation of logarithmic returns.
-Modern portfolio theory measures risk using the variance (or standard deviation) of asset prices.
-The risk is then:

-The beta coefficient measures the volatility of an individual asset to overall market changes.
-This is the asset’s contribution to systematic risk, which cannot be eliminated by portfolio diversification.
-It is the covariance between the asset’s return ri and the market return rm, expressed as a fraction of the market variance:
+Pascal's mugging is a philosophical thought experiment that demonstrates issues in assessing risk solely by the expected value of loss or return.